qemu/qemu/docs/devel/writing-monitor-commands.rst

 to pointer, which is passed to all QMP functions.
 The next argument is a human description of the error, this is a free-form printf-like string.

 Let's test the example above.
-Build qemu, run it as defined in the "Testing" section, and then issue the following command::
+Build QEMU, run it as defined in the "Testing" section, and then issue the following command::

  { "execute": "hello-world", "arguments": { "message": "all you need is love" } }